yutanagano/sceptr/README.md

 ```

 > [!IMPORTANT]
-> The library code that powers `sceptr` is now outsourced to a separate package, `libtcrlm`, which is also a private repository (until SCEPTR is published).
+> The library code that powers `sceptr` is now outsourced to a separate package, `libtcrlm`, which is also a private repository (both this repo and `libtcrlm` will become public once SCEPTR is published).
 > This means that to install `sceptr`, **users must also be granted access to the `libtcrlm` repository on github.**
 > Please notify @yutanagano if you would like to continue using the latest version of `sceptr` and have not yet been granted access to this repository.
 > This was done to avoid code duplication between this `sceptr` deployment repo and the development/training repo.